The Insider Guide To Living In Malaga As An Expat

 But, they are only eaten in months whose names do not contain an ‘R’!

 Málaga is a foodie paradise.
-It’s an incredible mix of Spanish and international, traditional and modern and always shared with friends and family.
+It’s an incredible mix of Spanish and international, traditional and modern, and always shared with friends and family.

-The food reflects the region’s harvest, including olives, almonds, grapes and raisins, goat cheese, sweet wine, honey, seafood, pork, seasonal vegetables and fruits.
+The food reflects the region’s harvest, including olives, almonds, grapes and raisins, goat cheese, sweet wine, honey, seafood, pork, seasonal vegetables, and fruits.

 Málaga’s most popular food is the Plato de los Montes de Málaga, Dish from Málaga’s Mountains.
 It’s a combination platter of french fries/chips, a fried egg, chorizo, morcilla, pork, and fried green peppers.

-Spain, and Málaga, are home to the world’s best olive oil.
+Spain and Málaga are home to the world’s best olive oil.

-Insider Tip: Don’t buy olive oil from a grocery, numerous markets sell the local farmers’ freshly pressed harvest that simply cannot be matched.
+Insider Tip: Don’t buy olive oil from a grocery; numerous markets sell the local farmers’ freshly pressed harvest that simply cannot be matched.

 Atarazanas Market is Málaga’s largest and best outdoor food scene.
 It’s dozens of local farmers and vendors selling Málaga’s best and freshest foods in a converted historic Arabian shipyard.